Triangle Dissections

 Triangle — Silver Rectangle (4 pieces)

-This uses the TT2 technique.
+This uses the TT2 method.
 The dissection is hingeable.

 Triangle — Golden Rectangle (4 pieces)

-This uses the TT2 technique.
+This uses the TT2 method.
 The dissection is hingeable.

 Triangle — Domino (4 pieces)

-This uses the PT technique.
+This uses the PT method.
 The dissection is hingeable.

 Triangle — Optimised Rectangle (3 pieces)